 If the accident happened a few days or longer ago and you still haven’t sought treatment, be prepared for the adjuster to ask why you suddenly want to see a doctor.
 Any gaps in treatment, or between the date of the accident and the date of starting treatment, can make your claim seem weak.
 If your pain has gotten worse in the time since the accident occurred, you can tell the adjuster so.
 Though insurance companies are known for giving policyholders a hard time due to treatment gaps, it’s certainly true that some injuries that seemed minor when the accident happened can get worse over time.

 By the end of your conversation, the insurance adjuster should assign you a claim number.
 It’s essential that you write down your claim number, and that you keep it handy.
 You will need this information when you go to the doctor, and anytime you have to communicate with your insurance company directly.
 It may be a good idea to keep your claim number written down in a few different important places.
 Keep a copy with your files and all of your documentation.
-Keep another copy in your wallet, purse, or other item that you will have with you during all medical appointments.
+Keep another copy in your wallet, purse, or other items that you will have with you during all medical appointments.
 You may also wish to save the information in a cell phone.
 The first question an employee of your insurance company will ask you is your claim number.
 Without it, you may not be able to get the help or answers you need.
 If you don’t have the claim number when you visit your doctor, especially during the initial visit, it could cause problems with billing that could leave you unfairly responsible for paying the balance.

 If you’re a passenger injured in an auto accident, the previous explanation of PIP coverage may have provided you with more questions than answers.
 After all, if every driver’s auto insurance policy pays for his or her medical expenses, who pays for yours?